-In Cam An only 4 or 5 boatowners are solvent; the remainder, as well as ordinary fishermen, are in debt.
+In Càm An only four or five lái chánh (boat owners) are solvent; the remainder, as well as ordinary fishermen, are in debt.
 The creditors in the village are the storekeepers who act as permanent and ready suppliers of all the fishermen's needs: rice, salt, ropes, hooks, lines, oil, floats, and wine.
-The amount of indebtedness varies among classes of fishermen.
-A lat chanh may owe as much as 30,000\$, which can include money borrowed to pay a portion of the cost of constructing his boat or credit on provisions for a deep-sea fishing excursion.
+The amount of debt varies among classes of fishermen.
+A lái chánh may owe as much as VN\$ 30,000, which can include money borrowed to pay a portion of the cost of constructing his boat or credit on provisions for a deep sea fishing excursion.
 Crew members accept loans of rice, dried fish, or oil which they leave with their families before embarking on a fishing trip.

 The storekeepers, of course, collect interest on their loans.
-This is done in two ways: (1) a 10 percent rate is charged for short, 1- to 5-month loans, and (2) the price charged for items sold on credit is higher than that charged in other areas or if bought with cash.
-For example: 100 kilograms of rice in Hoi An may cost only 600\$, but on credit in Cam An it may be 650\$ or more.
+This is done in two ways: (1) a 10 percent rate is charged for short one to five-month loans, and (2) the price charged for items sold on credit is higher than that charged in other areas or if bought for cash.
+For example, 100 kilograms of rice in Hội An may cost only VN\$ 600, but on credit in Càm An it may be VN\$ 650 or more.

 The exact time for repayment of loans cannot be set because of the varied nature of the fishing operations, but generally a fisherman is expected to repay his debts whenever he is able.
 The respect of this practice establishes his credit rating and allows him to contract loans in the future.
-Although the amount each family owes may vary from a few piasters to 30,000\$, debt is a universal phenomenon in Cam An.
+Although the amount each family owes may vary from a few piasters to VN\$ 30,000, debt is a universal phenomenon in Cám An.

-The fishermen of Cam An are well aware of a possible solution to their problem-easy credit through a fishery cooperative.
-A cooperative was formed in July 1959, but, fishermen complain, they have received no benefits.
-Each share in the cooperative was to cost 100\$, and each member could acquire up to 5 shares.
+The fishermen of Cám An are well aware of a possible solution to their problem -- easy credit through a fishery cooperative.
+A cooperative was formed in July, 1959, but, fishermen complain, they have received no benefits.
+Each share in the cooperative was to cost VN\$ 100 and each member could acquire up to five shares.
 Some fishermen were reluctant to join but about 224 bought shares.
-Most of them have not yet received a receipt of payment, much less loans.
-Thus, the cooperative in Cam-An is not yet operative as a credit institution and its inefficient management has led to a deterioration of trust in the handling of village affairs by "outsiders" including government officials.
+Most of them have not yet even received receipt of payment, much less loans.
+Thus, the cooperative in Cám An is not yet operative as a credit institution.

-The present head of the cooperative is a Hoi An businessman who was appointed by the district chief.
-According to informants, he does not visit the village and has little concern for, or awareness of, the problems encountered by fishermen.
-They believe he has swindled them of their hard-earned cash; they feel they have no recourse for the injustice.
-The fishermen must continue to borrow from the storekeepers and remain in debt.
+The present head of the cooperative is a Hòi An businessman who was appointed by the district chief.
+According to informants, he does not visit the village and has little concern for or awareness of the problems encountered by fishermen.
+They believe he has swindled them of their hard earned cash; they feel they have no recourse for the injustice.
+The fishermen must continue to borrow from the storekeepers and they remain in debt.

 The failure of the fishing cooperative is disappointing to many villagers, not only because of the organization's inability to make low interest loans available, but also because it has not functioned as a marketing institution.
-The cooperative was originally conceived as a multiservice organization with the purpose of improving the living conditions of fishermen through credit and marketing.
-Present marketing conditions, while advantageous to the middleman, impede the development of efficient fishing practices, especially deep-sea operations.
-This problem is best summarized by a sub-van chief who is a deep-sea fisherman.
+The cooperative was originally conceived as a multi-service organization with the purpose of improving the living conditions of fishermen through credit and marketing.
+Present marketing conditions, while advantageous to the middleman (roi), impede the development of efficient fishing practices, especially deep sea operations.
+This problem is best summarized by a sub-van chief who is a deep sea fisherman.